patel-shivam/patel-shivam.github.io/pages/tilt-estimation.md

 ![Radiation Pattern of Towers](/images/tilt-estimation/tilt-estimation-tower-pattern.png){: width="600" }

-Dynamic cell towers resource allocation efficiently distributes bandwidth and hardware resources amongst users.
+Dynamic cell tower resource allocation efficiently distributes bandwidth and hardware resources amongst users.
 Cell towers are made of antenna arrays, which allow to control and localize the effective beam of radiation in any particular direction.
 Such directional antennas serve the cellular communication requirement of users through various spectrum band allocation systems.
 We focused on the 850, 1800 and 2300 MHz bands for predicting optimal tilt of antennas.